Andrew Benintendi Player Props: White Sox vs. Twins

 Andrew Benintendi At The Plate

-- Benintendi has picked up a hit in seven of nine games this year, with multiple hits three times.
+- Benintendi has picked up a hit in eight of 10 games this year, with multiple hits three times.

-- In nine games played this season, he has not hit a long ball.
+- He has not hit a home run in his 10 games this year.

-- Benintendi has picked up an RBI twice this season, but just one in each of those games.
+- Benintendi has driven in a run twice this season, but just one in each of those games.

-- In six of nine games this season, he has scored, including multiple runs once.
+- He has scored at least one run seven times this year (70.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.